rizwanzaheer/node_crud_app/README.md

 # Nodejs CRUD Application
   Using Express Framework, the Most popular framework of nodejs.<br/>
-  Using Monogodb as a Database Most popular No Sql Database.
+  Using MongoDb as a Database Most popular No Sql Database.
+MongoDb JSON Objects are everywhere